• Skip to content

 Unused casual parking space

-The Regulation defines an unused casual parking space as one that is set aside for use by the public for the parking of motor vehicles (eg by a car park operator) but remains unused for that purpose.
+• Set aside for use by the public for the parking of motor vehicles (e.g. by a car park operator) but remains unused for that purpose.

 The Chief Commissioner has set out guidelines for unused casual parking space with approval of the Minister of Transport in accordance with Section 12(1)(b) of the Parking Space Levy Act which provides guidance as to whether a parking space is or is not exempt from PSL as an unused casual parking space.